©2023, Brandy Austin Law Firm, PLLC. All Rights Reserved.

 In the Fall of 2013, Bryant met the man who would become his husband.
 After dating for a few months, Bryant knew that if he was going to make a life with his boyfriend, he would have to find a career with the stability that campaigns could not offer.
 Leaving professional politics was an easy choice when compared to the happiness that he had found with his boyfriend.
 Two years into their relationship, Bryant planned a trip for the two of them to visit the Grand Canyon.
 After a long day of hiking, he suggested that they stay at the park until after dark to gaze at the stars, where he then proposed.
 They married in the summer of 2016 and have been happily together ever since.
 In March of 2020, they adopted a precious baby girl, and they could not be happier!
 As a new parent, he cannot thank Brandy Austin and all of his coworkers enough for all the love and support they have shown him and his family.

-When not working, Bryant loves spending time with his family and friends, watching movies with his husband, going to the theater, cooking, and traveling.
+When not working, Bryant loves spending time with his family and friends, watching movies with his husband, going to the theater, playing video games, cooking, and traveling.
 Bryant has had the opportunity to travel abroad to countries such as Canada, Germany, Switzerland, Austria, the Czech Republic, England, and Wales.
 He and his husband hope to add France, Japan, and Norway to that list soon.
 Bryant became an Episcopalian in college, and he and his husband are active members of their church.
-Shortly before meeting his husband, Bryant found an abandoned kitten wandering in the street.
-Since he found the kitten on Elm Street, he decided to call him Freddy; when he found another kitten outside his apartment a year later, he naturally had to name him Jason.
-They soon hope to expand their family through adoption, and unfathomably excited to take this giant leap into parenthood.
+Bryant and his husband also have three cats: Freddy, Jason, and Michael.